Crimson Desert: How to Clear Bitter Paradise and Reach Path of Trials

 The short version

-• Traversal: use Wind Veil on the wall fans to glide between platforms; the large fans push you up to the teleporter platform and the Abyss Nexus.
+• Traversal: glide in your Abyss crow form, riding the updraft from the wall fans between platforms; the big fans at the end boost you up to the teleporter platform and the Path of Trials.

-• The puzzle: pull a power block from its slot, grab the frozen flat block with Axiom Force, thaw it in lava, then return it to the slot and lock it in with Force Palm.
+• The puzzle: pull the power core to drop the forcefield, grab the frozen flat block with Axiom Force (L3), thaw it in lava, race it back to the slot before it refreezes, and lock it in with Force Palm (R3).

-• Finish: press the wall button to restore the Abyss, climb up, and collect the Abyss Artifact — this unlocks the Frost skill and opens the Path of Trials line.
+• Finish: press the button to restore the Abyss, climb up, and collect the Abyss Artifact — this unlocks the Frost element (Frost Mantle) and its Imbue combinations.

 Advertisement